PracticingDeveloper/practicingruby.com/support.md

 for the free <a href="http://tinyletter.com/programming-beyond-practices">Programming Beyond Practices newsletter</a>.</p>

 <p>
-I am currently working on a book for O'Reilly by the same name, and that newsletter is where I've been sharing ideas, notes, and sample chapters.
+I am currently working on a book for O'Reilly by the same name, and its newsletter is where I've been sharing ideas, notes, and sample chapters.
 If you like what I'm posting there, please forward the emails along to others, and buy the book when it's ready for purchase.